lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 \end{aligned}
 $$

 Therefore we are able to measure $$G_t$$ from real sample trajectories and use that to update our policy gradient.
-It relies on a full trajectory and that’s why it is a Monte-Carlo method.
+It relies on a full trajectory and that's why it is a Monte-Carlo method.

 The process is pretty straightforward:
 1. Initialize the policy parameter θ at random.